 - The Simpsons:

-- In the Clip Show episode "So It's Come To This", Homer, who just woke up from a coma, walks to a vending machine.
-It crashed into Homer, putting him back into a coma.
+- In the Clip Show episode "So It's Come to This", Homer, who just woke up from a coma, walks to a vending machine.
+It crashes into Homer, putting him back into a coma.

 - In "Marge on the Lam", Homer puts his arm inside a vending machine to get a free "invisible cola" (actually a Crystal Buzz Cola).
 When he reaches into it Carl warns him, telling him that someone lost an arm doing that once.
 (We see the inside of the machine where there's a skeleton arm from the last guy who tried to get a free soda, still holding onto a can of Fresca.)
 Homer eventually grabs the soda, but his arm gets stuck and Lenny and Carl run off screaming.
 Then, Homer gets his other arm stuck inside a candy vending machine.
 (In a scene cut from syndication, he imagines himself at Maggie's wedding with his arms still stuck to the vending machines.)
 Just as the rescue workers are about cut off Homer's arms, it turns out this could've been avoided if he let go of the can in the first place.
 The firemen write a note up for Marge to prove that the incident wasn't some wild excuse to avoid going to the ballet (with said note mentioning that while they were wasting their time with Homer, a lumber mill burned down).